telerik/blazor-docs/components/menu/events.md

 ## OnSelect

 The `OnSelect` event fires when the user clicks or taps on a menu item.
-It receives the model of the item as an argument that you can cast to the concrete type you are using.
+It receives the model of the item as an argument that you can cast to the concrete model type you are using.

 You can use the `OnSelect` event to react to user choices in a menu without using navigation to load new content automatically.